 And here’s a final thought.
 Lenders will often question you about how you intend to fund the down payment on the house.
 So keep in mind that you may have to show proof of the sources of money for this purpose.

-Getting pre-approved for financing depends in large part on the documents you need to have for pre-approval in Los Angeles.
+Getting pre-approved for financing depends in large part on the documents you need to have for pre-approval in Riverside.
 Having done that, then you can embark on your house-hunting journey.